Best kids' rock climbing walls

 The Cliffs provides a fun experience for all ages and levels.
 Whether your kids want to tackle the tall walls or stay close to the mat in the bouldering section, this gym offers it all.
-Youth programs introduce kids to rock climbing starting as young as six.
-Tots in Club 1 (beginner, ages 6–9) will get acquainted with the wall through games and fun activities and those in Club 2 (intermediate, ages 6–9) will learn techniques and build strength as they tackle various courses.
-If your budding climber wants an extra challenge, three Vikings curriculums for ages 9–12, 13–18 and a competitive team for all ages will provide advanced training.
-For a more immersive experience, The Cliff’s Summer Vacation program, which runs from July 10 through September 1, is a week-long outdoor adventure where kids will learn rope skills, how to belay and tie knots and learn how to problem solve during their climb.
-11-11 44th Dr, Queens (718-729-7625, lic.thecliffsclimbing.com). $30 for day pass, gear rentals $3–$6; Club 1 and Club 2 $400/six-week session for one day per week, Recreational Vikings curriculum $425/six-week session for one day per week, Summer Vacation $700.
-All ages.
+Youth programs introduce kids to rock climbing starting as young as 6 years old.
+Tots in Club 1 (beginners, ages 6–9) will get acquainted with the wall through games and fun activities and those in Club 2 (intermediate, ages 6–9) will learn techniques and build strength as they tackle various courses.
+If your budding climber wants an extra challenge, three Vikings curriculums for ages 10–12, 13–18 and a competitive team for all ages will provide advanced training.
+For a more immersive experience, The Cliff’s vacation program provide week-long adventure where kids will learn rope skills, how to belay and tie knots and learn how to problem solve during their climb.
+If your brood is feeling extra adventurous, there are also birthday party options at this awesome venue!

-From the experienced climber looking for new challenges to tackle to the curious newbies, Brooklyn Boulders has something for all levels in its 22,000 square-foot gym.
-In the Kids Academy, the 5-to-12 set will do bouldering, roped climbing, stretching and participate in climbing and STEAM games.
+From the experienced climber looking for new challenges to the curious newbies, Brooklyn Boulders' offerings pack in something for everyone in its 22,000 square-foot gym.
+In the Kids Academy, the 5–12 set will do bouldering, roped climbing, stretching and participate in climbing and STEAM games.
 If they’re itching for more time on the wall, Brooklyn Boulders Adventures offers single and full-week programs during school vacations.
-Don’t want to trek all the way into Gowanus?
-Brooklyn Boulders also has a location in Long Island City.
-575 Degraw St (347-834-9066, brooklynboulders.com). $32, gear rentals $2–$7; Kids Academy $49 for single day, Brooklyn Boulders Adventures $119 for single day.
-All ages.
+Those who become really serious about their climbing endeavors might want to consider joining the team as well.
+As an added bonus, if you don’t want to trek all the way into Gowanus, Brooklyn Boulders has another location in Long Island City.

-The Cliff’s DUMBO locations offers rock climbing with a beautiful view of the Manhattan skyline.
-It’s also much cheaper than its sister indoor gym in Long Island City and located in Brooklyn Bridge Park so you won’t have to worry about kids using their outdoor voice.
+The Cliff’s DUMBO locations offers rock climbing with a beautiful view of the Manhattan skyline, so it's difficult to resist.
+Thanks to its convenient location in Brooklyn Bridge Park, you won’t have to worry about kids using their outdoor voices.
 You’ll only be able to boulder at this spot–the LIC gym offers top rope and lead climbing, auto-belaying and bouldering–but the shorter walls and safety mats make it a wonderful play space for kids 6 and up.
 Just note that kids 14 and under must be supervised and spotted by an adult and each adult can only supervise a maximum of two kids.
-99 Plymouth St (718-489-8363, dumbo.thecliffsclimbing.com). $9 for day pass, including rental shoes, kids can scale walls with their own sneakers.
-All ages.
+Don't plan a winter visit—this is a seasonal venue, so visit the website for updates before planning an afternoon of climbing.

-The climbing gym at the Manhattan Plaza Health Club contains 5,000 square feet of climbing space with over 70 routes.
+The climbing gym at the Manhattan Plaza Health Club contains 5,000 square feet of climbing space with over 70 routes, truly providing visitors with exciting possibilities!
 Young climbers ages 3 and older are welcome to climb in the bouldering and top rope rooms during kids hours (Bouldering room: Mon–Fri 10am–4pm, Sat and Sun noon–6pm; Top rope room: Mon–Fri 10am–6pm, Sat and Sun noon–6pm).
-Private lessons with an MPHC instructor are also available.
-482 W 43rd St (212-563-7001, manhattanclimbinggym.com). $20.
-Ages 17 and under $15
+Please note, if your child is under 17 and is interested in either a guest pass or a day pass, a guardian must be present.